Talented actresses against the imposition of eternal youth

 In front of the cameras, they become interesting mature men as they get older, with loving partners who could be their daughters in real life.
 “It’s ridiculous.
 We’ve all seen James Bond grow older and older and his girlfriends younger and younger.
 It’s so annoying, ”Helen Mirren said at a 2015 event hosted by The Wrap.

-“I remember when I was in my forties, I thought every movie would be the last, really,” Meryl Streep told the Wall Street Journal Magazine in 2016. they would lead to believe that it was so ”.
+“I remember when I was in my forties, I thought every movie would be the last, really,” Meryl Streep told the Wall Street Journal Magazine in 2016.
+“And all the evidence of other women in their forties at that time, 27 years ago, you they would lead to believe that it was so ”.

 Streep continued working after she turned forty and continues to do so, being one of the most admired actresses, but it did not seem that that was the common tonic in the industry, but rather an exception.